Feel free to adjust dates based on your school’s academic calendar. But remember Project Green Challenge begins October 1!

 - Pick a date to host a PGC sign-up event on your campus in September.
 Reserve a busy public space, like a student center or common green area, as well as tables and linens, following school guidelines.
 Invite peers to volunteer and ensure all fully understand what PGC is and that they are encouraging students to sign-up and participate.

-- Send an email to clubs and professors on campus who may support Project Green Challenge.
-Use the premade email template in the ‘Resources’ section for support.
+- Send an email to clubs and professors on campus who may support PGC.
+Use templates in the ‘Tools’ section for support.

-- Ask people to spread the word about Project Green Challenge to their email lists using our flyer attachments (see ‘Resources’ section), or if you can speak at their next meeting or class.
-Some professors may even want to offer extra credit to students who participate!
+- Ask people to spread the word about Project Green Challenge to their email lists using our flyer attachments (see ‘Tools’ section), or if you can speak at a meeting or class.
+Some professors may even offer extra credit to students who participate!

 - Host your Project Green Challenge sign-up event!